-We have longstanding associations with several non-profit and non-governmental organisations, including funding agencies, that aim to tackle issues such as health inequalities and access to diagnostics and medicines.
-We work collaboratively and often in partnership with these groups, as jointly developed solutions usually result in informed decisions and solutions that are more likely to succeed.
+We have long standing associations with several non-profit and non-governmental organisations, including funding agencies, that aim to tackle issues such as health inequalities and access to diagnostics and medicines.
+We work collaboratively and often in partnership with these groups.
+Jointly-developed solutions usually result in informed decisions and solutions that are more likely to succeed.

 We work with organisations such as:

 We contribute to these relationships by providing human resources, technical services, expertise and, occasionally, funding.

 We strive to be a strategic partner and positive force in our local communities.
 We encourage employees to identify local projects where we can make a valuable contribution by volunteering or fundraising.
 These projects are generally managed locally.